Trusted WordPress tutorials, when you need them most.

 The first method only allows you to save custom CSS for the currently active theme.
 If you change the theme, then you may need to copy and paste your custom CSS to the new theme.

-WPCode is the best custom code snippets plugin on the market, with over 1 million users.
-It makes it easy to add custom code in WordPress and comes with features like a built-in code snippets library, conditional logic, conversion pixels, and more.
+WPCode is the best custom code snippets plugin on the market, with over 2 million users.
+On top of making adding custom code in WordPress easy, it comes with features like a built-in code snippets library, conditional logic, conversion pixels, and more.

 Upon activation, simply go to Code Snippets » + Add New from the WordPress admin dashboard.

-Then, hover over the ‘Add Your Custom Code (New Snippet)’ option in the code snippets library, and click the ‘Use snippet’ button.
+Then, you can hover over the ‘Add Your Custom Code (New Snippet)’ option in the code snippets library and click ‘Use snippet.’

 Add custom CSS using the WPCode plugin

-Next, at the top of the page, add a title for your custom CSS snippet.
+Next, at the top of the page, you can add a title for your custom CSS snippet.
 This can be anything that helps you identify the code.

-After that, write down or paste your custom CSS into the ‘Code Preview’ box and set the ‘Code Type’ by choosing the ‘CSS Snippet’ option from the dropdown menu.
+After entering a title, you can write down or paste your custom CSS into the ‘Code Preview’ box.
+The next thing to do is set the ‘Code Type’ by choosing the ‘CSS Snippet’ option from the dropdown menu.

 Paste custom CSS code and select CSS Snippet as the Code Type